Regular colored graphs of positive degree

-The \emph{core} of an open colored graph $G$ is the graph $\hat G$ obtained from $G$ by deleting each of its maximal open melonic subgraphs and gluing the resulting pairs of half-edges to reform edges.
-Observe that if a half-edge of $G$ belongs to a melonic subgraph then there is no gluing to perform for the deletion of this melonic subgraph, and if both half-edge of $G$ belong to a same melonic subgraph then $G$ is melonic and the core is empty.
+\begin{definition} The \emph{core} of an open colored graph $\mathbb{G}$ is the open colored graph $\hat {\mathbb{G}}$ obtained from $\mathbb{G}$ by deleting each of its maximal melonic subgraphs and gluing the resulting pairs of half-edges to reform edges.
+The core $\hat G$ of a colored graph $G$ is the colored graph obtained by deleting each of the maximal melonic subgraphs of $G$, i.e. $\hat G$ is the closure of the core of $\mathrm{op}(G)$. \end{definition}

+Observe that if one of the two half-edges of $\mathbb{G}$ belongs to a melonic subgraph then this half-edge is considered to be cut and re-glued.
+If both half-edges of $\mathbb{G}$ belong to the same melonic subgraph, then $\mathbb{G}$ is melonic and the core is a trivial one edge graph $\mathbb{E}^c$.

-A rooted colored graph is \emph{melon-free} if it does not contains a proper sub-melon.
-By convention the empty graph is considered as a melon-free graph: in view of Proposition~\ref{pro:extract} it is in fact the only melon-free graph of degree 0.
-By construction the core of an open colored graph $G$ is melon-free.
+A colored graph is \emph{melon-free} if it does not contains a melonic subgraph.
+Observe that according to our conventions, the ring graphs $R^c$ are considered melon-free: in view of Proposition~\ref{pro:extract} they are in fact the only melon-free graphs of degree 0.
+By construction the core of an open colored graph $\mathbb{G}$ (or of a colored graph $G$) is melon-free.

-The following characterization (which is in fact not used in the rest of the paper) more generally relates our construction to the initial discussion of this section. \begin{proposition} The core $\hat G$ of a rooted colored graph $G$ is the unique melon-free graph that can be obtained from $G$ by a sequence of melon removals. \end{proposition}
+The following characterization (which is in fact not used in the rest of the paper) more generally relates our construction to the initial discussion of this section and is a direct consequence of Proposition~\ref{pro:extract}. \begin{proposition} The core of a colored graph $G$ is the unique melon-free graph that can be obtained from $G$ by a sequence of melon removals (discussed in Section~\ref{ssec:mremove}). \end{proposition}